Spetses is a beautiful island relatively close to Athens with great history and architecture!

 How to get to Spetses from Athens?

-The great advantage of visiting Spetses is that you can get there by ferry or by car/bus through the Peloponnese!
+The great advantage of visiting Spetses is that you can get there by ferry or car/bus through the Peloponnese!
 What do we mean?
-So, there are 3 choices:

-- By ferry from Piraeus port (~3 hours by a dolphin)
+- By ferry from Piraeus port (~2.30 to 3 hours by dolphin ferry)

 *Since private vehicles are not allowed on the island, cars may be safely parked at specific parking areas at Costa.

-From Spetses you can visit as well some other islands like Hydra, Poros, Aigina, Agkistri.
-You can find the routes on the Ferryhopper platform, which is a Greek startup with a great interface and many routes!
+From Spetses you can visit some other islands like Hydra, Poros, Aigina, Agkistri.
+You can find the routes on the Ferryscanner platform, a Greek startup with an excellent interface and many routes!

-The season lasts from April to October.
-We visited the island at the end of last September and we totally enjoyed it!
+The season lasts usually from April to October.
+We visited the island at the end of last September, and we totally enjoyed it!

-Tip: A special experience is the celebration of Armatathat takes place every second week of September.
-It is to mark the battle in the area between Spetses Island and Costa during the Greek revolution of 1821.
-A few weeks before the festival starts, local boatbuilders set to work making a wooden boat that will be used as an effigy of a Turkish boat in 1821.
-The Turkish boat is constructed in the old harbour a week before the festival.
+Tip: A unique experience is the celebration of Armata which takes place every second week of September.
+It is to mark the battle between Spetses Island and Costa during the Greek Revolution of 1821.
+A few weeks before the festival starts, local boatbuilders set to work making a wooden boat used as an effigy of a Turkish ship in 1821.
+The Turkish ship is constructed in the old harbour a week before the festival.

 What to do

-There are many beaches that you can have a stop while you are biking.
-You can have a look below at our recommended beach list and on the map at the end of the post!
+There are many beaches where you can stop while you are biking.
+You can look below at our recommended beach list and on the map at the end of the post!

 #get to a “horse-carriage” car

-Personally, I didn’t do it myself, as I am not a huge fan of this kind of horse carriages, but it can give you another perspective on the island!
+Personally, I didn’t do it myself, as I am not a huge fan of this kind of horse carriage, but it can give you another perspective on the island!

 #watch a film at the open-air cinema!

-Personally, I love open-air cinema and when I visit a place that has one, I try to visit.
-In Spetses there is the historical Titania open-air cinema from 1960!!
+Personally, I love open-air cinema, and when I go to a place that has one, I try to visit it!
+In Spetses, there is the historical Titania open-air cinema from 1960!!

 #Enjoy the beaches

-Spetses has some nice beaches but probably not as spectacular as other Greek islands.
+Spetses has some lovely beaches but probably not as spectacular as other Greek islands.

 Agios Mammas: This is the beach inside the main town of Spetses.
 It has a long, sandy beach and shallow waters and is preferred by families with children.
-Not one of my favourites to be frank!
+Not one of my favourites, to be frank!
 But when I want to have a quick swim and not go away from the town I can admit that this beach is very convenient!

-Agios Nikolaos: Another beach inside the town small, in case you don’t want to leave the city!
+Agios Nikolaos: Another beach inside the town if you don’t want to leave the city!

-Agia Marina: This is one of the most famous beaches of Spetses, but to be frank it is not my taste!
-It is located close to the Ntapia (the centre of Spetses) and you can go there by bus or taxi boat.
-It is well organised with bars, restaurant and water sports!
+Agia Marina: This is one of the most famous beaches of Spetses, but to be frank it is not to my taste!
+It is located close to the Ntapia (the centre of Spetses), and you can go there by bus or taxi boat.
+It is well organised with bars, restaurants and water sports!
 Sometime during the high season, it feels very crowded

-Kaiki / College beach: This is another famous, pebbled beach with blue waters and a wonderful beach bar (which is on the expensive side).
+Kaiki / College Beach: This is another famous, pebbled beach with blue waters and a fantastic beach bar (on the expensive side).

-Agia Paraskevi: I think this might be one of my favourites with its crystal and clear water and its magnificent setting as it is shaded by a nice pine forest!
-It a sandy beach with a bar and it is accessible on foot /bus and by boat. (~ 10km from Ntapia)
+Agia Paraskevi: I think this might be one of my favourites with its crystal and clear water and its magnificent setting as a lovely pine forest shades it.
+It is a sandy beach with a bar, accessible on foot /bus and by boat. (~ 10km from Ntapia)

-Ligoneri: This is not organised, sandy and pebble beach and it is perfect for relaxation!
+Ligoneri: This is a sandy and pebble beach, not organised, perfect for relaxation!